 But with every success came another challenge.
 From my childhood, I took on a deep belief that I would always be excluded, and I continued to manifest it.
 I volunteered as assistant director at the Changing Lives Youth Theatre Ensemble for two years, but they wouldn’t interview me for the director job.
 I worked for Williamson County Hope Alliance creating an innovative violence-prevention program in schools and was fired in the middle of implementation because I rocked the boat too much.
-I co-founded the Men Rally for Change march against gender violence and was kicked out because I didn’t disclose my history of sexual violations soon enough.
+I co-founded the Men Rally for Change march against gender violence and was kicked out because of disagreements I had with other organizers.
 And I co-founded the Wake Up Youth Sangha house and community center based in the tradition of Thich Naht Hanh, which collapsed due to interpersonal dynamics between me and the other leaders.

 I was lonely.
-I started and ended my first romantic relationship in years with a woman I believed I was going to marry, and then really struggled to date after that.
+I started my first romantic relationship in years, and it became the first healthy relationship with a woman I’ve every had.
+The personal work I had done really paid off and we were able to be super honest and connected, while maintaining a good balance of friendships with others.
+I believed I was going to marry her, but in the end it wasn’t right and we ended it before it got too destructive.
+I really struggled to date after that.
 Online dating got me a lot of great first dates, but afterwards the women wouldn’t return my calls.
 However, I did finally have a few good solid friends, and got to a really deep level of honesty and vulnerability with them.

 In the winter of 2011, I learned my parents were divorcing.
 I had just been fired from Hope Alliance, my truck broke down, and I became bed-ridden with pneumonia for 10 days.
 But I had been through worse and was determined to rise again.
 I healed my body, fixed my truck, found deeper connection with my parents, and got a job with LifeWorks running an afterschool program for middle school kids living in the Housing Authority.
 LifeWorks loved my big ideas, and even gave my team their most prestigious annual award for innovation.